 So that's the difference between the term of the contract and the work to be performed under it.

-Now you know the law of the contract, the place where disputes will be decided, and long the contract is to run for.
+Now you know the law of the contract (ie choice of law), the place where disputes will be decided (jurisdiction), and how long the contract is to run for (the term).

 Let's get to when and how it can end.

 Thinking through to the end of the contract